-What does your perfect wedding day look like?
-Do you imagine the gathering of loved ones from far and wide to celebrate you as couple?
+How does your perfect wedding day look?
+Do you imagine the gathering of loved ones from far and wide to celebrate you as a couple?

 Perhaps you dream of an intimate event with a few close friends and family members surrounded by nature in an epic landscape?
 A small knot of cherished people gathered to witness forever promises beneath ancient trees or enduring white granite cliffs.